How to Use Crawl Cleanup to Increase Search Engine Crawl Quota

 Crawl Cleanup section on the Search Appearance Advanced tab

-Once enabled, you’ll be presented with quite a few new options for managing your RSS feeds as well as query args added to your site’s URLs.
+Once enabled, you'll be presented with options for managing your RSS feeds on the RSS Feeds tab.

 WordPress includes many RSS feeds on your site, including feeds that are not necessary at all.
 If you enable Crawl Cleanup, we automatically disable most feeds, keeping your main site feed and some additional feeds that are important.